storybookjs/ember/CONTRIBUTING.old.md

 First make sure the repo is bootstrapped.

-Then run `yarn build-storybooks`, this creates a static website from all examples.
+Then run `yarn build-storybooks --all`, this creates a static website from all examples.

 Then run `yarn serve-storybooks`, this will run the static site on the port cypress expects.